gallottaj/low-quality-identifier-service/docs/tutorials/view-photo-quality-checks.md

     * **Parameters**: `user_id`
     Enter the user's id in the parameter value.

-1. In the Postman app, choose **Send** to make the request.
+4. In the Postman app, choose **Send** to make the request.
-1. Watch for the response body, which should look something like this.
-The response body will show all photos that belong to the user.

-Note the `trait` and `action` values to understand the undesirable traits that have been detected and how to handle the photo.
+5. Watch for the response body, which should look something like this.
+The response body will show all photos that belong to the user. **Note** the `trait` and `action` values to understand the undesirable traits that have been detected and how to handle the photo.

-    ```jsonon
+    ```json
     [
         {
             "user_id": 1,